asdvfghg/Heterogeneous_Autoencoder_by_Quadratic_Neurons/readme.md

 # Heterogeneous Autoencoder Empowered by Quadratic Neurons
 This is the repository of our submission for IEEE Transactions on Neural Networks and Learning Systems   "Heterogeneous Autoencoder Empowered by Quadratic Neurons".
+Here is the preprint vision [HAE](https://arxiv.org/pdf/2204.01707.pdf)
 In this work,

 1. We develop a novel autoencoder that integrates essentially different types of neurons in one model；
 2. We present a constructive theorem to show that for certain tasks, a heterogeneous network can have more efficient and powerful approximation；